hiibolt/thread/README.md

 # Unofficial language, compiler, and engine!
-WIP.
 ## A personal labor of love project of mine, entailing...
 - Extreme optimization cases
 - RegEX (A lot)